Basic Information

 My A.T.
 Experiences

-In October 2000 I took my first steps on the Appalachian Trail and have continued to do section hikes since.
-At present, I have hiked the first 2077.5 miles from Springer Mountain, GA to Monson, Maine.
-My long held 20-year plan was to finish in 2020, but COVID19 put a change to those plans, so now it appears that my finish will instead be in 2021.
-To read narratives about my hikes on the AT, visit my trail journal is at http://www.trailjournals.com/trippclark.
+On October 5, 2000 I took my first steps on the Appalachian Trail and have continued to do section hikes since.
+My long held 20-year plan was to finish in 2020, but COVID19 put a change to those plans.
+Instead, I finished by summiting Katahdin on July 29, 2021, 20-years, 9-months, and 24-days after beginning that first hike.
+Since completing the trail, I do still try to get back on the trail at least a couple of times each year to hike sections.
+To read narratives about my hikes on the AT, visit my trail journal at http://www.trailjournals.com/trippclark.